 - Figure out how much you spend on a monthly basis now

-- Subtract out an obvious costs that you won’t have when you are retired, such as supporting young children or life insurance premiums
+- Subtract out any obvious costs that you won’t have when in retirement.
+This includes things such as supporting young children or life insurance premiums

 - Multiply the leftover amount by 12 to annualize the number

-- Multiply the annual number by how long you will be retired for (95 minus your retirement age)
+- Multiply the annual number by how long you will be in retirement for (95 minus your retirement age)

-It’s not an exact number and some may argue their expenses will be lower in retirement, but I would rather have too much money than be broke at age 75.
+It’s not an exact number, but I would rather have too much money than be broke at age 75.

 How Much Can You Save?
 Once you know how much you need to save, you need to figure out how much you can save each month.
 Don’t give up or become frustrated if you realize you can’t save as much as you need to save to meet your goal.
 You have time on your side.

-Regardless if you can save enough each month or not, you should make it a point to create and follow a budget.
+Regardless if you can save enough each month or not, you should make it a priority to create and follow a budget.
 I know some of you hate the idea of a budget, but hear me out.

 Now, how do you get started with a budget?
 You can go the manual route or the automated route.
-For the manual route, you can check out this post which highlights some great excel spreadsheet templates for you to use.
+For the manual route, check out this post which highlights great excel spreadsheet templates.

-For the automated route, you can go with Power Wallet (whom I like more than Mint for the reasons outlined in this post) or you can go with You Need A Budget.
+For the automated route, you can go with You Need A Budget.
 There is a learning curve to YNAB but many swear by it.
 And if you want to buy it (it does cost money), by clicking on the link above, you save 10%.
 Note that YNAB is changing to an online model with a monthly subscription price.
 The discount above only apples to the software download.

-Getting back to saving more money, once your budget is set up and you see where your money is going, you can start looking for ways to save more.
+Back to saving more money.
+Once your budget is set up and you see where your money is going, you can start looking for ways to save more.
 Can you cut your monthly expenses?
 Can you turn a hobby into an income stream?

-When it comes to cutting expenses, I recommend starting with the big expenses first: insurance, mortgage, etc. and then focusing on the smaller expenses.
+When it comes to cutting expenses, I recommend starting with the big expenses first.
+Look at insurance, mortgage, etc. and then focusing on the smaller expenses.
 For me, I shop around our insurance coverage each year.
 Most years we stick with the same insurer.
 But every couple of years, we switch.
 We end up saving $200 on average.
 Not bad for 30 minutes of work.